 We can advise you on the list of matrimonial assets that are eligible for property division while taking steps to ensure you have all the documents you need for making the disclosure.

-GJC Law can expertly guide you on meeting the disclosure requirements in your case.
+GJC Law can guide you on meeting the disclosure requirements in your case.

-You should seek specialist legal advice from one of our expert family lawyers at Gloria James-Civetta & Co.
+You should seek legal advice from one of our experienced family lawyers at Gloria James-Civetta & Co.
 Contact us on 63370469 for a confidential discussion with one of our team.